clareaulab/clareau-lab-website-old/join/index.md

 We are recruiting two postdoctoral associates to help build the research environment in the lab.
-Individuals with doctoral research degrees of any background that is interested in the lab should contact Caleb with a 2-3 sentence summary of ideas/plans/interests for their work in the lab.
+Individuals with doctoral research degrees of any background that is interested in the lab should contact Caleb with a CV and 2-3 sentence summary of ideas/plans/interests for future work.

-We are particularly interested in recruiting individuals with wet-bench backgrounds, including those that seek mentored training in computational biology, data science, immunotherapy, genomics, and/or biotechnology.
+We are particularly interested in recruiting individuals with wet-bench backgrounds, including those that seek to grow their careers by receiving mentored training in computational biology, data science, immunotherapy, genomics, and/or biotechnology.

-Postdocs will be employees of Memorial Sloan Kettering and be eligible for [all postdoc benefits](https://www.mskcc.org/education-training/postdoctoral/resources-postdocs/compensation-benefits-resources), including housing (four years of guaranteed housing) and medical benefits.
+Postdocs will be employees of Memorial Sloan Kettering and be eligible for [all postdoc benefits](https://www.mskcc.org/education-training/postdoctoral/resources-postdocs/compensation-benefits-resources), including housing (four years guaranteed) and medical benefits.
-For all postdocs in the lab, our team offers starting salaries between \$70,000&ndash;\$90,000 with annual raises.
+Our group offers starting salaries between \$70,000&ndash;\$90,000 with annual raises.
+`$70,000-$90,000`

 ## Graduate students